 In some cases, tobacco use can even cause a dangerous infection in the gums, calling for additional treatment methods.
 This could even include taking a course of prescription antibiotics.

-With all of this in mind, Dr. Greg Hueler & Dr. Noah Sandler advocate tobacco cessation before and after any oral surgery.
+With all of this in mind, Dr. Hueler, Dr. Lyu, and Dr. Voegele advocate tobacco cessation before and after any oral surgery.

 Instead of seeing it as an inconvenience, we encourage you to see it as an opportunity to succeed in total long-term tobacco cessation.